Shutter Mechanisms

 Details of Second type

 To tension the shutter the control knob (above and attached to the wheel I) is turned clockwise, this rotates the pinions PU and PL (via the intermediate gear P) which wind up the shutter blinds onto the upper rollers.
-P is prevented from running back by the ratchet A. The rotation of I causes J to rotate anti-clockwise, the pin MP acts on the lever M which turns down and re-sets the mirror.
+P is prevented from running back by the ratchet A. The rotation of I causes J to rotate anti-clockwise, pin MP acts on lever M which turns down and re-sets the mirror.
 The mirror is locked in place by a spring catch.

 The camera is fired by a release knob (or pneumatic connection) on the other side of the camera to the shutter mechanism.
 When the release is depressed the mirror is unlocked and free to rise.
 It is the movement of the mirror that fires the shutter.
-The mirror is attached to the lever N, as it rises N is displaced along with the links that pull on lever B, this raises the ratchet A allowing the lower blind to unwind (pulled by the spring in the roller at the bottom of the shutter) and for PL to rotate.
+The mirror is attached to lever N, as it rises N is displaced along with the links that pull on lever B, this raises ratchet A allowing the lower blind to unwind (pulled by the spring in the roller at the bottom of the shutter) and for PL to rotate.
 The rotation of PL is transmitted via the upper part of P to the upper wheel of I (IU) which in turn rotates.
-At this stage the lower blind is uncovering the focal plane.
+At this stage, the lower blind is uncovering the focal plane.

 Extending down through IU is a pin.
 The position of the pin is determined when setting a shutter speed on the control knob, when the knob is lifted, turned and dropped back the pin on its underside engages a hole.
 The angular distance of the hole/pin from the neutral point determines the slit width of the blinds.
-As the wheel IU rotates the cam on the speed dial meets the pin TP and pushes it away, this causes lever T to move downwards.
-The end of T is in contact with pins EP, as T moves it in turn moves EP and the lever E. The other end of E is holding the upper blind in place by a stud on the lower wheel of P. Moving E frees the upper blind.
-However the lower wheel IL is still being locked by the lever G so the upper blind cannot move.
+As the wheel IU rotates the cam on the speed dial meets pin TP and pushes it away, this causes lever T to move downwards.
+The end of T is in contact with pins EP, as T moves it in turn moves EP and lever E. The other end of E is holding the upper blind in place by a stud on the lower wheel of P. Moving E frees the upper blind.
+However, the lower wheel IL is still being locked by lever G so the upper blind cannot move.
 As the wheel IU continues its rotation the pin meets a stud on the lower wheel IL and causes IL to rotate (the pin is locked in place by a flat spring on the face of IL).
-At this point the cam on the speed dial meets the pin GP, pushes it aside, and unlocks the wheel IL, thus the upper blind is free to follow the lower blind across the focal plane.
+At this point, the cam on the speed dial meets pin GP, pushes it aside, and unlocks wheel IL, thus the upper blind is free to follow the lower blind across the focal plane.

 As they move the two wheels IU and IL and locked together so the slit width is fixed (mechanically) throughout its travel.
 But as the lower blind reaches the end of its journey the upper blind still has some distance to travel, as the wheel IU rotates it separates from IL (it runs a short distance up the threaded spindle to which it is screwed) this frees IL and the upper blind can finish its movement.